 Leadership in the Spotlight

 The employee experience hinges on leadership.
-John Hightower, Co-founder and Managing Partner of Arch + Tower, wrote the following piece about the US Olympic Hockey Team while at Leadercast, a platform for leadership development content and a driving force that pushes leaders at all levels and from all walks of life to go beyond.
+John Hightower, Co-founder and CEO of Arch + Tower, wrote the following piece about the US Olympic Hockey Team while at Leadercast, a platform for leadership development content and a driving force that pushes leaders at all levels and from all walks of life to go beyond.

 There will likely come a time in all of our lives where the spotlight is focused directly on us.
 In that moment we will all have a choice of how we handle the attention.
 Essentially there are two options… absorb, or reflect.